What is Multicam Editing?

 (BEHIND THE SCENES IMAGES): LINK HERE

-Here are the raw videos from my group members:
+Here are the videos that me and my friend captured:

 My editing process